Tug/express-fileshare/Readme.md

-# Express-chat
+# Express-fileshare

-Express chat is a node.js multi-server chat application with file exchange capabilities.
+Express fileshare is a node.js file sharing application.
-Messages are sent with Socket-IO and saved in MongoDB.
+File stream is available for everyone to download as soon as the upload starts.
-Users can stream files in MongoDB/GridFS directly!
+Files are stored in MongoDB/GridFS.

 ## Requirements
 * Node.js >= v0.6.2
 * MongoDB and Redis installed and running.

 ## Installation
-* git clone git://github.com/Tug/express-chat.git
+* git clone git://github.com/Tug/express-fileserver.git
-* cd express-chat
+* cd express-fileserver
 * npm install .

 ## Configuring